cincaiAndroid/cincaiAndroid/README.md

 This is an ambitious custom Rom project started by DenisMM@dmm...
 **_Android fork_** based on LineageOS & crDroid, developed at slow pace with humility, sarcasm, and occasional rage against `jack-server`. cincai-rom is hoped to mature into STABLE stage so that I CAN SHARE this to custom android enthusiastt...

-## The objectives
+### The objectives
-1. lean and light Android SYSTEM
+1. To build a lean and light Android SYSTEM
-2. KADAZAN language Android version
+2. To build KADAZAN language Android version

+--
+People might wonder why change existing Android that came along with HP, it's original Android!!!
+And yes it is original, coded by the HP manufacturer...
+Well here's why,
+1. firmware updates for the Android, end after 2 years, this means that your handphone can no longer receive security updates, you can't or SHOULD not use it for online banking.
+This is one reason, why you should consider replacing your android with custom ROM.
+Custom ROM's developers dont stop upgrading your phone
+2. Device Manufacturer's Androids... samsung, Oneplus or Huawei's are bloated... on samsung .. there are samsung apps store that most people dont even subscribe to or even open. samsung's apps that are often useless

 <!--
 **cincaiAndroid/cincaiAndroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.